 Many vaccines are tested in double-blind, placebo-controlled clinical studies before licensing.
 And that includes the original HPV vaccine as we mentioned above.

-However, it is unethical to compare a vaccine to a saline placebo if the antecedent vaccine is available.
+However, it is unethical to compare a vaccine to a saline placebo if an antecedent vaccine is available.
 Gardasil 9 replaced the original Gardasil (which was quadrivalent), so Gardasil must be evaluated for safety and effectiveness vs. the original Gardasil.

 RFK Jr and most anti-vaxxers do not understand this basic point.
 It is unethical and immoral to put anyone at risk of disease if there is a preventative vaccine already available.
 No clinician would participate in such a study.

-No Institutional Review Board (IRB), who are tasked at hospitals or academic institutions to review and endorse the ethics of any study that involves the institution, would approve such a study on humans.
+No Institutional Review Board (IRB), which are tasked at hospitals or academic institutions to review and endorse the ethics of any study that involves the institution, would approve such a study on humans.
 And the FDA demands that IRB approvals are part of the FDA applications for new drugs.
 Kennedy does not understand this point about the HPV vaccine – he claims that he is interested in the well-being of children, but he wants to create a whole clinical trial that is disgustingly immoral.

 False claim #6